pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 In 2016, [PyMC became a sponsored project under NumFocus](https://numfocus.org/uncategorized/numfocus-announces-new-fiscally-sponsored-project-pymc3), a nonprofit organization that provides sustainability and support to open-source projects.
 By joining NumFocus, PyMC was able to access educational programs and events, as well as additional resources, to help ensure its continued development and success.

-This support has been instrumental in allowing PyMC to continue to grow and thrive in the Open Source space, as well as in expanding community and diversity efforts.
+This support has been instrumental in allowing PyMC to continue to grow and thrive in the open source space, as well as in expanding community and diversity efforts.

 ### 2017-2020

-In October 2017, the team behind Theano, a deep learning framework, decided to discontinue the project due to the availability of other well-supported frameworks.
+In October 2017, the Mila team at the University of Montreal responsible for the Theano framework, used by PyMC as its computational backend, decided to discontinue the project due to the availability of other well-supported frameworks.

 This presented a challenge for PyMC, which relied heavily on Theano.
 The PyMC team spent over a year evaluating other computational backends, including MXNet, TensorFlow, and PyTorch, before deciding to try TensorFlow.
 TensorFlow had been supportive of PyMC and was developing TensorFlow Probability, which included components that would be useful for PyMC.
 However, the rapid changes to TensorFlow presented many challenges.

 ![Theano with JAX](../_static/chris-pymcon-keynote/Theano_with_Jax.png)

 In 2020, while working on the symbolic PyMC project, Brandon Willard had the idea to link Theano to [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) as a computational back end.
 This would allow Theano to take advantage of JAX's autograd and linear algebra acceleration capabilities without the constraints of a deep learning framework.
-Willard successfully developed a JAX linker for Theano and used it to create the Theano-pymc library, to be used as a back-end for PyMC.
+Willard successfully developed a JAX linker for Theano and used it to create the Theano-PyMC library (later renamed to Aesara), to be used as a back-end for PyMC.

 The first [PyMCon](https://pymc-devs.github.io/pymcon/speakers) took place in October 2020.
 Chris Fonnesbeck closes out the talk by thanking everyone who worked to make the conference a reality, including Executive Directors Thomas Wiecki and Ravin Kumar.
 You can view the presentations here, or view the full talks on [the PyMCon playlist on Youtube](https://www.youtube.com/watch?v=UznM_-_760Y&list=PLD1x-BW9UdeHN2vwR6kIApJATd2jZzeya).